iamdevonbutler/mongorules/README.md

 The 'denyXSS' property will fail validation if given a string containing XSS.

 **For arrays:**
-For an array of values & an array of arrays of values: each value, if of type `string`, will be evaluated.
+For an *array of values* & an *array of arrays of values*: each value, if of type `string`, will be evaluated.

 ### The 'minLength' and 'maxLength' properties

 Enforces min and max length values on arrays and strings.

+**For arrays:**
-- Array of values: validates number of values in array.
+- Array of values: evaluates the number of values in array.
-- Array of objects: validates number of objects in array.
+- Array of objects: evaluates the number of objects in array.
-- Array of arrays of values: validates number of nested arrays.
+- Array of arrays of values: evaluates the number of nested arrays.
-- Array of arrays of object: validates number of nested arrays.
+- Array of arrays of object: evaluates the number of nested arrays.

 *Note: to validate the string length for an array or values, and to validate the values in nested arrays, use the custom `validate` function.*